-At Earth Development, we help businesses throughout Des Moines and beyond prepare for that weather – and it all starts with offering valuable information right here on our site.
+At Earth Development, we help businesses throughout Des Moines and beyond prepare for the weather – and it all starts with offering valuable information right here on our site.
 Today, we’ll look at five facts about Iowa’s winter weather that will help you prepare.

 Iowa gets cold.
 The state has seen temperatures fall as far as 47 degrees below zero, and it has happened twice since the beginning of the 20th century.
 First in Washta on January 12, 1912, and then again on January 6, 1996.

 The temperature hasn’t been quite that cold since, but you can expect the coldest temperatures in Iowa overall during the month of January.

 Iowa is also known for its tornadoes.
 Typically, these tornadoes gather wind speeds between 100 and 500 miles per hour, but they may only last a matter of minutes and travel a number of miles.

 Tornadoes usually move at a speed of 35 miles per hour, meaning people can easily escape them, but they can cause a lot of damage when they do occur.

 There have been more than 1,169 tornadoes since 1803 according to the official record, and 25 of those were classified as “outstanding” tornadoes that caused significant destruction.

 You should always be aware of the possibility of these tornadoes causing disruption in Iowa, and have contingencies in place during the winter to handle the additional supply chain or worker disruption they may cause.